Build an OpenLDAP Docker Image That’s Populated With Users

 Another way for generating the bootstrap file is to create the

 bootstrap.ldif.
-The complete file may look like the below file.
+The complete file may look like this:

 The next step is to create the

-Dockerfile for building the custom docker image.
+Dockerfile for building the custom Docker image.
 The most important action is to copy the bootstrap file to the correct path.
-The below docker file can be used to build the LDAP custom docker image that includes the bootstrap file which will be used during the
+The Docker file below can be used to build the LDAP custom docker image, including the bootstrap file which will be used during the

 LDAP server startup time.